Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 What does she mean by "techno-economic paradigm"?

 Simply put, a techno-economic paradigm is a new accepted way of doing things.
 When a new technology takes form and begins driving innovation, it brings with it a new logic of how businesses should be structured.
 For example, with the advent of the automobile, the paradigm encouraged businesses to adopt mass production, economies of scale, and standardized products for mass marketing appeal—the logic of the factory.
-In this paradigm, every American should own not only a mass-produced automobile, but also a TV, a refrigerator, a washing machine, etc.
+In this paradigm, every American should own not just a mass-produced automobile, but also a TV, a refrigerator, a washing machine, etc.

 > The emerging heuristic routines and approaches are gradually internalized by engineers and managers, investors and bankers, sales and advertising people, entrepreneurs and consumers.
 In time, a shared logic is established; a new "common sense" is accepted for investment decisions as well as for consumer choice.
 The old ideas are unlearned and the new ones become "normal."